- Benefits of your own plan

-Amazing how many people have never had a cholesterol check ( for ?), or had their blood pressure checked for heart and blood vessels risks.
+Amazing how many people have never had a cholesterol check, nor had their blood pressure checked.
+These, and other health checks, could help them cut their risks of serious heart and blood vessels diseases.

-Write a Plan to enjoy your health for 6 to 9 years longer.
+Write your own personal Health Plan to enjoy your health for 6 to 9 years longer.

 Set out in writing your own health needs, health outcomes/targets you want to achieve, and how you will achieve them.
 So you and your home carer will not forget the details!

 If you have health worries, note these in your plan to discuss with your doctors.